Syzygium guineense

+Description

-Its height is usually between 10 and 15 meters, but some specimens have been found as tall as 25 meters.
+Syzygium guineense can grow as a tree, a shrub, or a pyrophytic subshrub, depending on its habitat.
+As a tree its height is usually between 10 and 15 meters, but some specimens have been found as tall as 25 meters.
 The trunk is broad and fluted and the crown rounded and heavy, with a bark that is smooth when young, but becomes rough and black with age.
 The branches are dropping, the stems are thick and angular.
 The young leaves are purple-red in color, but as they mature their color becomes dark green; the leaves in general are shiny and smooth on both surfaces, with a tip that is long but rounded, on a short grooved stalk.
 The flowers of S. guineense have white, showy stamens, in dense branched heads 10 centimeters across, yielding a honey-sweet smell that attracts many insects.

+Range and habitat

+Syzygium guineense ranges widely through sub-Saharan Africa, and is also present in the southwestern Arabian Peninsula.

+It grows in a range of habitats, including lowland and montane forests, forest edges, woodlands, humid savannas, swamps, and mangrove edges, from sea level up to 2,500 meters elevation.
+It prefers moist soils with a high water table beside rivers, but will also grow in open woodland.

+Uses

 In southern Ethiopia S. guineense is a much-appreciated shade tree for both the homestead and the home garden.
-Wild forms occur from sea level to an altitude of 2,100 meters.
-It prefers moist soils with a high water table beside rivers, but this species will also grow in open woodland.
 It is considered a famine food, eaten by subsistence farmers when their crops fail.